apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase-operator-devmode/README.md

 > **NOTE:** If the number of allocated cpus and memory configurations don't feet well for your installation you can try to change this numbers.
 > However lower configuration might lead your cluster to get out of memmory.
 Remember that every time you change this values, you will have to recreate your instance.

-3. Be sure that the Kogito Serverless Workflow Operator is installed in your minikube.
+3. Be sure that the SonataFlow Operator is installed in your minikube.

-For more information about the installation procedure see [Install the Kogito Serverless Workflow Operator](https://kiegroup.github.io/kogito-docs/serverlessworkflow/latest/cloud/operator/install-serverless-operator.html).
+For more information about the installation procedure see [Install the SonataFlow Operator](https://kiegroup.github.io/kogito-docs/serverlessworkflow/latest/cloud/operator/install-serverless-operator.html).

 ### Deploying the workflows